A Kernel Two-sample Test for Dynamical Systems: Conclusion

 \section{Conclusion}

-We propose a novel type of mixing that enables comparing dynamical systems from data through kernel two-sample tests.
-The proposed method is straightforward to use, has only few parameters, and is model free.
-In particular, we are able to estimate the speed of mixing in a relevant norm, which is a relevant contribution in itself.
-The flexibility and relevance of the proposed method are demonstrated numerically and experimentally on raw IMU data.
-The presented results point to great potential, in particular for biomedical and engineering applications, which we plan to explore in future work.
-Further, there are several theoretical extensions that we want to address in the future, such as generalized concentration inequalities and transient properties.
+We propose a kernel two-sample test for dynamical systems with deep connections to a new type of mixing in MMD.
+The proposed method is straightforward to use, has only a few parameters, and is model-free.
+In particular, we are able to estimate the speed of mixing from data in a relevant norm, which was previously not possible.
+The flexibility and relevance of the proposed method are demonstrated numerically and experimentally on raw motion sensor data.
+The presented results show the potential for biomedical and engineering applications, which we plan to explore in future work.